Become a Tax Preparer

 Since being an e-filer requires submitting returns with a computer, you’ll need tax software for preparing and e-filing returns.
 When you comparison shop, we’re confident you’ll see these benefits to choosing Drake Tax as your tax software:

-Our free Evaluation Package includes a demo copy of Drake Tax, which you’ll be able to use to learn entering data and preparing returns, as well as to explore all of Drake’s built-in client management features.
+Our trial version of Drake Tax lets you learn to enter data and prepare returns, as well as to explore all of Drake’s built-in client management features.

 We have lots of other information that is particularly relevant to new preparers or new preparation businesses.
 Click the links below to find out more about us and what we offer to the professional tax preparer: